zyz3413/skills-github-pages/_posts/Comments on Lippman and Rasmussen.md

 Section 4.2 Graphs of Exponential Functions

+Transformations of Exponential Graphs

 Section 4.3 Logarithmic Functions

 Section 4.4 Logarithmic Properties

+Log properties in solving equations

+p.293 "In this case, our answer looks fine."
+They should substitute $x=503$ into the original equation and check that it is correct!
+If a student just wrote, "our answer looks fine," they would not get full credit!

 Section 4.5 Graphs of Logarithmic Functions